- Scott Allen

 Jaithmathang Senior Elder

-Ronald easily passed the interview process and was then introduced to Phil Clapham a Collaboration Specialist with 20 years’ experience with all the big names, a veritable I.T legend, who would be his mentor for Ron’s first tech role, at a high-profile bank.
+Ron easily passed the interview process and was then introduced to Phil Clapham, a Collaboration Specialist with 20 years’ experience, a veritable IT legend.
+Phil became Ron’s mentor for his first tech role at a high-profile bank.

-Phill was there twice a week, checking in and Ron couldn’t have had more support.
-He also shadowed the Tech specialist a got to see him in action and how people at his level work, the knowledge they have and was inspired to see what he could be doing one day.
+Phil was there twice a week, checking in and Ron couldn’t have had more support.
+Ron shadowed the Tech Specialist, got to see him in action and how people at his level work.
+He was inspired to see what he could be doing one day.

-“If it wasn’t for the Nallawilli and the Pauline E. McLeod foundation Id never have bridged the high skill gap.
-Im so much happier, my wife and family are happier, and I love the challenge of always learning”.
+“If it wasn’t for the Pauline E. McLeod Foundation, I’d never have bridged the high skill gap.
+I’m so much happier.
+My wife and family are happier, and I love the challenge of always learning.”